OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/vxlan.rst

      exit-address-family
    exit

 Note that this a simple scenario using the same configuration for all the VNIs.
-Once the routing software is configure you should see the updates in each hypervisor for the VMs running in it, for example:
+Once the routing software is configured you should see the updates in each hypervisor for the VMs running in it, for example:

 .. code::